-(Last Updated on : 03/09/2010)
+(Last Updated on : 01-04-2014)

-to enjoy in the natural beauty of Panchgani.
-The place is completely fresh and inviting and boasts of its scenic beauty and fresh air far from the pollution of metros.
+to enjoy in the natural beauty.
+The place is completely refreshing and inviting and boasts of its scenic beauty and fresh air far from the pollution of metros.
 Flanked by craggy cliffs and table land, it has a height of 1334 meters, about 38 meters lower than Mahabaleshwar

-Location of Panchgani
+Geography of Panchgani

 , and the Krishna River

 flowing nearby.
 Panchgani is located at a distance of about two hundred and eighty five kilometres, hundred kilometres and eighteen kilometres respectively, from the city of Mumbai